datatrails/veracity/README.md

 ## Verify All Events

 The `veracity verify-included` command accepts the result of a DataTrails list events call.
-This verifies inclusion of each single even in the returned list.
+This verifies the inclusion of each event in the returned list.

 1. Pipe the `events` to veracity: